ashaltu/quran-video-maker-ffmpeg/ROADMAP.md

 - Verses:
   - Add single verse previews (should create an image)
-- Simple Video Effects(not started):
+- Simple Video Effects (not started):
   - Add particle effects
   - Implement light rays and glows
   - Create customizable visual themes
-- HLS Streaming Support(not started):
+- HLS Streaming Support (not started):
   - Generate HLS manifests for progressive playback
   - Support multiple quality renditions (720p, 1080p, 4K)
   - Ensure compatibility with web players and mobile apps
-- Full Surah Automation(not started):
+- Full Surah Automation (not started):
   - Implement automatic verse range detection (as opposed to specifying from/to)
   - Add batch rendering for multiple surahs (should be a list or an inclusive range like 110-114)
+- Segment Data Generation:
+  - Build tooling to semi-automatically generate segment timing from forced alignment or existing word-level timestamps
+  - Create a web UI or CLI wizard for manual segment boundary adjustment

 ## Contributing